JUHIS6/BACH/README.md

 # BACH

 This repo is used for my bachelors thesis.
-You can now find two different model examples of using neuralnetworks on mechanical systems
+You can now find two different model examples of using neuralnetworks on mechanical systems.
+One shows an example on spring-mass-damper system and other on beam displacement when force is applied.

 Main components of these models: